VanadeysHaven/PretparkCore/README.md

 - `/control (ride)`
   - This command will show the specified ride's 'remote control'.
 This will allow RideOP's to actually ride the ride and control it at the same time!
   - This command requires the `pretparkcore.controlrides` permission node!
+- `/cc`
+  - This command will clear the chat for all players that do NOT have the `pretparkcore.clearchat` permission!
+  - This command requires the `pretparkcore.clearchat` permission node!

 ## Configuration File